 The position of Ex-Officio will be a one year term to be served by the immediate past President with no voting privileges unless they are a currently elected Senator.

 Section 4.
 Secretary

 The Secretary shall record and distribute minutes of all meetings of the senate, record official attendance and shall carry on official correspondence as directed by the Senate.

 Section 5.
 Treasurer

 The Treasurer shall collaborate with the Office of the Vice President for Administration and Finance pertaining to all Senate budget matters and provide necessary reports to the Senate concerning all financial issues.
-The Treasurer shall also serve as the Chair of the Classified Opportunity Fund.
+The Treasurer shall also serve as the Chair of the University Support Staff Opportunity Fund.